yangshunzhi1994/CNN-RIS/README.md

 # Expression-Clasification
-AntCNN: Convolutional Neural Network Classification Model with small inputs for Edge Computing
+Target Classifification with Reduced Input Size for Edge Computing

 EdgeCNN: Convolutional Neural Network Classification Model with small inputs for Edge Computing (The name of the paper.)